farazdagi/mpchash/README.md

 use mpchash::{HashRing, Keyspace};

 // Anything that implements `Hash` can be used as a node.
-// Other traits are derived here for testing purposes.
+// Other traits used here are derived for testing purposes.
 #[derive(Hash, Debug, PartialEq, Clone, Copy)]
 struct MyNode(u64);